-BOURSORAMA S.A. was founded in 1995 concurrent with the emergence of e-commerce and has expanded to fill a range of financial products online.
+COMPLAINANT: BOURSORAMA S.A. was founded in 1995 concurrent with the emergence of e-commerce and has expanded to fill a range of financial products online.
 It is a pioneer and leader in its three core businesses: online brokerage, financial information on the Internet, and online banking.
-It is the online banking preference with over 1,5 million customers.
-The portal www.boursorama.com was the first national financial and economic information site and first French online banking platform.
-Complainant alleges that the disputed domain name <identification-boursorama.com> is confusingly similar to its trademark BOURSO® in that it incorporates its trademark in its entirety.
-The added word "identification" does not create a name distinctive from Complainant's mark; rather, it confirms the confusing similarity to BOURSO®.
-According to the Complainant, the Respondent has no rights or legitimate interests in respect of the disputed domain name, because it could not conceivably be used to offer any bona fide services; has not been authorized by the Complainant to use the BOURSO trademark, does not correspond to the name of the Respondent, and cannot conceivably be used for any non-commercial or fair use.
-The Complainant adds that the disputed domain name does not resolve to an active website, but were it made to resolve to one it would attract unwitting customers who would believe the website was an official portal of Complainant and lure them into disclosing personal information, or for some other fraudulent purpose.
-RESPONDENT: The Respondent did not respond to the Complainant's contentions and did not submit any arguments or evidence in its defence.
+It is the online banking preference with over 1.5 million customers.
+Complainant's portal website at www.boursorama.com was the first national financial and economic information site and first French online banking platform.
+Complainant alleges that the disputed domain names are confusingly similar to its trademark BOURSO® in that it they include its trademark in its entirety.
+According to the Complainant, the Respondent has no rights or legitimate interests in respect of the disputed domain names, because Complainant has not authorized the Respondent to use the BOURSO trademark, and the disputed domain names do not correspond to the name of the Respondent.
+The Complainant adds that the Respondent does not carry out a fair or non-commercial use of the disputed domain names as they do not resolve to active websites.
+RESPONDENT: The Respondent did not respond to the Complainant's contentions and did not submit any arguments or evidence in its defense.
 In such event, UDRP Rule 14 provides (a) that the "Panel shall proceed to a decision on the complaint" and (b) that "the Panel shall draw such inferences therefrom as it considers appropriate."
 In view of Respondent's failure to submit a response, the Panel shall decide this administrative proceeding on the basis of Complainant's undisputed representations pursuant to paragraphs 5(f), 14(a) and 15(a) of the Rules and draw such inferences it considers appropriate pursuant to paragraph 14(b) of the Rules.
 The Panel is entitled to accept all reasonable allegations set forth in a complaint; however, the Panel may deny relief where a complaint contains mere conclusory or unsubstantiated arguments.
 See WIPO Jurisprudential Overview 3.0 at Para.
 4.3.
-RIGHTS The Complainant has, to the satisfaction of the Panel, shown the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).
-NO RIGHTS OR LEGITIMATE INTERESTS The Complainant has, to the satisfaction of the Panel, shown the Respondent to have no rights or legitimate interests in respect of the disputed domain name (within the meaning of paragraph 4(a)(ii) of the Policy).
-BAD FAITH The Complainant has, to the satisfaction of the Panel, shown the disputed domain name has been registered and is being used in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).
+RIGHTS The Complainant has, to the satisfaction of the Panel, shown the disputed domain names are identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).
+NO RIGHTS OR LEGITIMATE INTERESTS The Complainant has, to the satisfaction of the Panel, shown the Respondent to have no rights or legitimate interests in respect of the disputed domain names (within the meaning of paragraph 4(a)(ii) of the Policy).
+BAD FAITH The Complainant has, to the satisfaction of the Panel, shown the disputed domain names have been registered and are being used in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).
 PROCEDURAL FACTORS The Panel is satisfied that all procedural requirements under UDRP were met and there is no other reason why it would be inappropriate to provide a decision.
-PRINCIPAL REASONS FOR THE DECISION Pursuant to the Policy, paragraph 4(a), a complainant must prove each of the following to justify the transfer of a domain name: - (i) the domain name is identical or confusingly similar to a trademark or service mark in which the complainant has rights; - (ii) the respondent has no rights or legitimate interests in respect of the domain name; and - (iii) the respondent has registered and is using the domain name in bad faith.
+PRINCIPAL REASONS FOR THE DECISION Pursuant to the Policy, paragraph 4(a), a complainant must prove each of the following to justify the transfer of a domain name: - (i) the domain name is identical or confusingly similar to a trademark or service mark in which the complainant has rights; - (ii) the respondent has no rights or legitimate interests in respect of the domain name; and (iii) the respondent has registered and is using the domain name in bad faith.